Features

 1. View the customer or number the feature should be attached to

-3. Click Add New Feature in the context menu or Add > Feature in the menu bar
+3. Click Add > Feature in the menu bar

-4. Optional: Load default values using Default Values > Load in the menu bar
+4. If you have suitable default values saved, load them using Default Values > Load in the menu bar

 5. Enter the feature details